 - During pregnancy, the fetus can send stem cells to the mother to repair any damage.
 It means your baby can heal you right from when it is in your womb (3).

-- When the fetus is about six months, it develops fingerprints and footprints.
+- When the fetus is about six months old, it develops fingerprints and footprints.
 The ridges are formed in three patterns that are classified under whorls, loops, and arches.
 These are formed on palms, fingertips, and soles.
 Not many know that fingerprints help us grasp objects.

 - The world’s heaviest baby was born in 1879 to Giantess Anna Bates.
 He weighed 22lb (9.98kg) and measured 28in (71.12cm).
 Unfortunately, he died after 11 hours.

 - The world’s smallest baby!
-In August 2018, an infant born in Tokyo weighed just 9.45 ounces at birth.
-He was kept in the ICU for about five months and gained up to 7.1 pounds.
-He is now healthy.
+In December 2018, an infant born in San Diego, California, weighed just 8.6 ounces at birth.
+She was kept in the NICU for about five months and gained up to 5.6 pounds.
+She is now healthy.

-- Women tend to experience a change in skin tone during their third stage of pregnancy.
-This mainly occurs due to some hormonal changes, however, it will fade away after the delivery (4).
+- Women tend to experience some skin changes like brown patches on the face around the cheeks, nose, and forehead, dark line from the navel to the pubic area, stretch marks, acne etc., during their pregnancy.
+This mainly occurs due to hormonal changes, however, it will fade away after the delivery (4).

 - Foot size increases!
 After giving birth to your baby, you may notice your foot size to be one inch bigger.
 That is because of certain hormones that relax your ligaments.
-This change is usually permanent (6).
+This change is usually more permanent when you grow old (6).

 - Your baby can hear in the womb and respond to the sounds coming from outside.
 By the end of the 24th week, the fetus can actively listen to you.
 This is the right time to bond and communicate with your baby (7).

 - Pregnancy can give you a super sense of smell!
 Now you know that you are not imagining things, and what you are smelling is right.